linhtran1003/fc-barcelona-performance-analysis/README.md

 ## Project Overview and Motivation

 Following their peak in the 2014/15 treble-winning season, FC Barcelona entered a turbulent period marked by declining performance, high transfer expenditure, and financial instability.
-This project uses data analytics to explore:
+The analysis integrates multiple datasets and uses Python for data cleaning, visualization, and correlation analysis.
+It highlights key turning points, including the post-Messi era, financial crises, and managerial changes, offering a data-driven perspective on the club’s evolution.

-- How Barcelona’s on-pitch performance evolved over the past decade
+- **Key Highlights:**
-- How finishing efficiency, defensive metrics, and squad structure changed
+- Interactive and static visualizations for domestic and international performance.
-- How transfer spending and La Liga’s Squad Cost Limit shaped team performance
+- Evaluation of finishing efficiency based on xG and goal metrics.
-- Why the club struggled in the UEFA Champions League
+- Financial analysis linking transfer spending and squad cost limit to on-field results.
-- Whether financial indicators correlate with competitive outcomes
+- Correlation analysis revealing how financial constraints influenced performance trends.

 The goal is to provide a data-driven explanation of Barcelona’s transition from European dominance to instability and ongoing rebuilding.